Wondermark (David Malki, 2003-present)

 In Wondermark’s middle period (which I will arbitrarily define as comics numbered approximately 600-800), complicated, steampunk-esque mechanisms were frequently deployed to add visual oddity to the strip, and this could be considered the high point of the strip's visual humor.
 Since then, Malki seems to have settled into a predominant interest in commentary on contemporary society, how it works, how it thinks, how it thinks about itself, and the lies it tells itself so as not to feel depressed all of the time.
 Wondermark’s characters might look like they are from the late 19th century, but they exist in the contemporary moment; they have mobile phones, Facebook accounts, and all the rest.
 The perspective they employ is that of a desk worker who keeps tabs on the surrounding world and who is more-than-usually talkative about their own motivations and thought processes.

 Malki does not explore the possibilities of the webcomic medium as much as he could.
 There are probably less than five wondermarks which feature animation; less than fifty which require the reader to scroll down to read the whole thing.
-Images are not the main point for Malki, even though he has said that assembling crazy collages of machines might be his favorite part of making the comic; the real point is his satirical take on modern American culture.
-Almost the entire corpus could be put into two buckets—"people are stupid" and "people are crazy"—with the rest just being flat-out freaky-weird.
+Images are not the main point for Malki, even though he has said that assembling crazy collages of machines might be his favorite part of making the comic.
+The real point is his satirical take on modern American culture.
+Almost the entire corpus could be put into two buckets—“people are stupid” and “people are crazy”—with the rest just being flat-out freaky-weird.
 But even these are quite often some absurd exaggeration of an aspect of modern life.
 Have you ever had someone in your life judge your valuation of them by your interest in their hobbies?
 There is a wondermark for that.
 Have you ever felt the actions of corporations can only be explained as completely arbitrary caprices?
 There is a wondermark for that.
+Perhaps Malki’s crazy machines are to be read as a metaphor for the wacky, mixed-up, liable-to-explode-apart-at-any-moment state of contemporary culture.
+Perhaps.

 The real value of Wondermark lies in its reminding us to not get too invested in our own way of doing things—showing us that, for just about every action we can take, there is a perspective where that action seems ridiculous.
 And that’s a good thing; no created being has a right to be taken 100% seriously all the time.
 Perhaps that is why men rarely get the best of women in an argument in the comic.